NewtonTran/CrosswordSolver/README.md

 To use this program,

-1. create a .txt file of the following format,
+1. create a .txt file of the following format, (there are sample puzzles provided)

       ;; comments must start with a semi colon.
       ;; this first number is the width of the board.